“Would you like to join the council?” asks the council chair.

 But that didn’t happen.
 My health deteriorated and I was put on Disability/Retirement.
 With that major life change came countless disappointments and struggles alongside blessings and joy.

-The Council.
 The Stanislaus Child Development Local Planning Council (SCDLPC) is both a blessing and a joy.
 This is my fourth year serving alongside a 16 member group appointed by the Stanislaus County Board of Supervisors and the Stanislaus County Superintendent of Schools.
 This group meets monthly and is comprised of:

 Child Care Providers,